 Hayley is the longest-serving member of Canada's National Hockey Women's Team.
 She has won four gold medals and one silver medal, making her one of Canada's most decorated Olympians.
 She is the founder of the Canadian Tire Wickenheiser World Female Hockey Festival (WickFest), where over 2,000 players compete and connect while building positive female hockey experiences across all levels.
 In addition, she is active with such charities as Spread the Net, Clean Air Champions and Right to Play, and is Chair of the Athletes' Advisory Group at Highmark Interactive.
 Hayley was appointed an Officer of the Order of Canada in June 2011.

-*This information is from an external source (Canadian Heritage).
+(i)Source/Reference: Canadian Heritage.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.